allthingsida/qscripts/README.md

 * `%APPDATA%\Hex-Rays/plugins`

 Since the plugin uses IDA's SDK and no other OS specific functions, the plugin should be compilable for macOS and Linux just fine.
 I only provide MS Windows binaries.
 Please check the [releases page](https://github.com/0xeb/ida-qscripts/releases).

+# BONUS

+## Snippet Manager

+QScripts ships with a simple [Snippet Manager](snippet_manager/README.md) plugin to allow you to manage script snippets.